 If you already have a draft on disk, Upload Project is the quick path.
 Drag a .zip in and Overleaf unpacks it, recreating your folder structure as a project.
 The catch: the archive may contain only files a LaTeX compiler can process — plain text and images in .eps, .pdf, .svg, or .png — and there is a 7 MB ceiling on the editable material.
 A Word .docx or a huge dataset will not go in.

 If your manuscript lives in Git, Import from GitHub is handy.
 First link your GitHub account in Account Settings; then you can pick a visible repository from New Project and turn it into a project, after which you can push and pull changes between Overleaf and the repository.
 Two caveats: Overleaf does not support Git submodules or Git LFS, and a repository that is too large can hit the size limit and fail to import.
-GitHub synchronization is a paid-plan feature.
+GitHub synchronization is a paid-plan feature, and the same paid tier also unlocks the Git bridge (plain git clone straight from git.overleaf.com, no hosting service in between) and two-way Dropbox sync.

 Choosing the compiler